Flashing yellow caution lights to turning traffic

 Many intersections throughout the metropolitan area operate as a parallel crossing, where pedestrians cross parallel with running traffic.
 These crossings are commonly used in Perth and around the world as a congestion management tool to maximise the number of vehicle movements through an intersection at one time.

-To remind motorists of the road rules, flashing yellow 'caution' lights were trialled in the Perth CBD and Northbridge.
-The trial aimed to reinforce the 'give way to pedestrian' law and improve driver behaviour.
+Flashing yellow 'caution' lights are being rolled out on the wider network to reinforce the 'give way to pedestrian' law and improve driver behaviour.

 What does a flashing yellow light mean for drivers?

-A flashing yellow 'caution' light reminds drivers the pedestrian has right of way.
+A flashing yellow 'caution' light is aimed at turning drivers as a reminder that pedestrian has right of way.
 Even if a green light is displayed (not a green turning arrow), a flashing yellow light means the driver must allow pedestrians to cross before continuing the turn.

 What does a flashing yellow light mean for pedestrians?